fredgibbs/fredgibbs.github.io/tutorials/qgis/overlaying-historic-maps-with-qgis.md

 ### Load a modern raster image
 The map we've made so far is totally flat; let's add a bit of terrain.
 We can do this by adding a raster image of topographic features (a visual representation of elevation data).
-Get an "shaded relief" image from [Natural Earth](http://www.naturalearthdata.com/downloads/50m-raster-data/50m-shaded-relief/) by clicking the "Download small size" button.
+Get an "shaded relief" image from [Natural Earth](http://www.naturalearthdata.com/downloads/50m-raster-data/50m-shaded-relief/){: target="\_blank"} by clicking the "Download small size" button.

 Once downloaded, you can add this image to the map in a similar way as the other layers we've added.
 Unzip the `SR_50M.zip` file in your folder of tutorial files (which gives you a `SR_50M` folder), bring up the Data Source Manager, select "Raster" from the left, click the 3 dots and, within the `SR_50M` folder, select `SR_50M.tif`.
 Right click on the layer and "Zoom to layer" to center our image.